 Coinspot is one of the oldest cryptocurrency exchanges that was established in 2013 and is based in Melbourne, Australia.
 The exchange has over 2 million customers nationwide and is well-respected in the local community for providing a safe and secure platform to invest in cryptocurrencies.
-Coinspot is AUSTRAC licenced provider and a certified member of Blockchain Australia since 2014.
+Coinspot is AUSTRAC licensed provider and a certified member of Blockchain Australia since 2014.

 The best features on Coinspot include a beginner-friendly user interface, support for a variety of AUD deposit methods and over 320 crypto assets to buy and sell with ease.
 Not to mention, Coinspot has a modern mobile app, responsive customer support live-chat and supports SMSF investors through its OTC desk.

 - Reputable and trustworthy Australian crypto exchange